Cauliflower is the new potato

 It’s not a food I ate much off in my life, in fact I think I quite disliked it.
 Fast forward to 2015 when I started my Keto journey and cauliflower became my saviour.
 I think there is nothing more versatile than cauliflower.
 I’ve made a cauliflower pizza, used it to replace mashed potatoes in Shepherd’s pie and even turned it into cauliflower upma.

 Safe to say, it’s the new potato.
 But what’s that got to do with hummus?
-Well cauliflower is the perfect replacement for chick peas to make an incredible keto hummus, or cauliflower hummus.
+Well cauliflower is the perfect replacement for chick peas or the garbanzo bean to make an incredible keto hummus, or cauliflower hummus.
 Anyway enough jibber jabber.
 Enjoy the video.

 While I made this in the food processor in the video, I did make a test batch in my Nutri-bullet the day before.
 The way the Nutri-bullet pureed the cauliflower was a much better texture overall, not that the food processor was bad, but it just didn’t have the same force.
 I also must mention that in my test batch I didn’t use an olives while pureeing the mixture, I actually chopped them and added later.
 I think that might also might be a better idea, I think you get that textural element in the hummus itself.
 You can go either way with this I think.

 Now obviously things like tahini, garlic, olive oil, lemon juice and cumin are kind of the must have ingredients for that authentic flavour.
 Sometimes I like to sprinkle paprika on tour along with a generous dousing of olive oil.
 Which you can soak up when you dip into that hummus.
 It tastes just so delicious and full of flavor.

 I would say this hummus would be best eaten with my Keto naan or even my Keto crackers.
 But you can always use vegetables as well to dip in.
 Lots of supermarkets sell veggies already cut into sticks for dipping.
 They will be perfect snacks.